freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 Unity uses an application called *Unity Hub* to update itself and provide quick access to your projects.
 The install process is straight-forward and documented [here](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) if you run into troubles.

-When installing Unity, use the latest **2020.2 beta** version.
+When installing Unity, use the latest **2020.2** version.
 You can leave all the other options unchecked.

 Once Unity is downloaded and installed, you'll need to create a new project.
 Unity has multiple render pipelines, and you'll be asked which render pipeline to use in your project: